thatlonelybugbear/acdc/README.md

 # Alter Core Dice Configuration
-A small module to set Foundry core dice configuration
+A small module to set Foundry core dice configuration.

+For now it toggles between Manual rolls and auto rolls for all dice.